 Meanwhile, your centralized log management solution was purpose built to aggregate and correlate the data across your environment.
 Where a SIEM may be rigid, your centralized log management solution is flexible.
 As your security needs shift and evolve, your centralized management solution meets you where you are today and where you need to be in the future.

 Which features should I be looking for?

-Apart from forensic capabilities, reporting, security events correlation, alarms, grouping, and storage (all of which we mentioned in our SIEM Simplified post), there are some other features that would be (very) nice for your SIEM solution to have:
+Apart from forensic capabilities, reporting, security events correlation, alarms, grouping, and storage, there are some other features that would be (very) nice for your SIEM solution to have:

 - User and Entity Behavior Analytics (UEBA)

-In 81% of cases, network breaches are attempted using already compromised user authentication credentials, through their either stolen or weak password.
 For example, an individual who usually logs on to the system between 9am and 5pm during workdays trying to log in on Saturday at 2am is a giveaway that something is amiss.
-In this case, a SIEM’s user and entity behavior analytics would provide you with a warning that unusual or anomalous behavior is noted on your network.
+In this case, a user and entity behavior analytics would provide you with a warning that unusual or anomalous behavior is noted on your network.

 - Threat Intelligence and Threat Hunting

 Some SIEMs include threat intelligence feeds, but others may not.
 In some cases, you might want to incorporate threat intelligence feeds unique to your industry vertical.
 Threat intelligence and threat hunting capabilities give you a way to create a proactive security posture.

 Threat actors work hard to evade traditional detections, so even with optimized configurations something might slip through.
 With threat hunting, you’re looking for potential abnormal activities aligned to known attack types.